spollard/josh-works.github.io/_posts/2020-08-03-parents-guide-to-painless-chromebook-setup.md

 Here's the spec sheet of the guide, as it exists in my head right now:

-# The Why/What/How Much
+## An outline of what I'll build and get to you:

 I decided that, for the both of us, we needed to get her a Chromebook.
-I'm convincing her, and I'm going to write a detailed guide, everything from:
+I'm convincing her, and I'm going to write a detailed guide.

-## What/why

-I'll answer questions like:
+### Questions I'll answer

 - When I recognized it was the right time to actually take action
 - How I phrased the pain-points so she would agree that it was a problem
 - How I used the time I spent debugging her problems convincing her that she should use a different type of laptop